Helium314/HeliBoard/layouts.md

 * If you add a new language for which Android does not have a display name, it will be displayed using the language tag
   * Avoiding this currently is more complicated than necessary: add the language tag to [LocaleUtils.getLocaleDisplayNameInSystemLocale](/app/src/main/java/helium314/keyboard/latin/common/LocaleUtils.kt#L181) to have an exception, and add a string named `subtype_<langage tag, but with _ instead of ->` to [`strings.xml`](/app/src/main/res/values/strings.xml).
 Further you may need to add a `subtype_in_root_locale_<language tag>` to [donottranslate.xml](/app/src/main/res/values/donottranslate.xml), and add the language tag to `subtype_locale_exception_keys` and `subtype_locale_displayed_in_root_locale`.
 * If a newly added language does not use latin script, please update the default scripts method `Locale.script` in [ScriptUtils](app/src/main/java/helium314/keyboard/latin/utils/ScriptUtils.kt)

+## Functional key layouts
+This is not yet customizable, but will be soon!
+Mostly customizing functional keys works like other layouts, with some specific adjustments:
+* you can either have a single layout for functional keys (default), or separate layouts for symbols and shift symbols
+  * when using a single layout
+    * emoji and language switch keys will only show in alphabet layout and when the option is enabled
+    * numpad key will only show in symbols layout
+  * otherwise the layout will be shown as it is in the layout file
+* use keys with `"type": "placeholder"` for
+  * separating left and right functional keys (e.g. shift and delete in default layout)
+  * separating top and bottom rows in case you want to have functional key rows aligned to the top of the keyboard